Tender, buttery and delicious is the only way to describe Whipped shortbread Drop Cookies.

-Add the flour, vanilla and powdered sugar to the bowl.
+Add the flour, vanilla, and powdered sugar to the bowl.
 Mix until the shortbread dough is smooth and the butter is incorporated into the dough evenly.

 Measure the dough out with a one Tablespoon measuring spoon and place on a parchment paper lined cookie sheet 2 inches apart.
-You can decorate the shortbread dough with a couple nuts or chocolate chips if you want to at this time by placing them in the center of the dough.
+You can decorate the shortbread dough with a couple of nuts or chocolate chips if you want to at this time by placing them in the center of the dough.

-Place the cookie sheet in a preheated 350 degree oven and bake approximately 13 – 15 minutes or until the edges of the cookies are light brown.
+Place the cookie sheet in a preheated 350-degree oven and bake approximately 13 – 15 minutes or until the edges of the cookies are light brown.
 Remove the shortbread from the oven and let cool on the cookie sheet five minutes then transfer to a cooling rack to cool completely.

 After the shortbread has cooled you can glaze them, dip half the cookie in melted chocolate, sandwich them together with a fruit jam in the middle or enjoy these cookies just the way they are.

 Whipped Shortbread Drop Cookies are incredibly tender and delicious.